Energinet-DataHub/green-energy-hub/docs/Software Development Principals.md

 ## Secret management

 Secrets includes all data that is used to gain access to a resource.
 Examples are but, not limited to username/passwords, connection strings, tokens.
-When a secret is needed, it **must** be provided from the infrasturcture.
-It is **not to be written** within the source code or any other artifacts.
-Most importanly, a secret is **never to be commited to the repository**.
+When a secret is needed, it **must** be provided from the infrastructure.
+It is **not to be written** within the source code or any other artefacts.
+Most importantly, a secret is **never to be committed to the repository**.

 ## 3rd party libraries